People of faith

 Board

-Chair: Ms Pontso Segwai
+Interim Chair: Ms Pontso Segwai

 Pontsho is an accomplished Independent Consultant with over 25 years’ expertise in strategic project delivery.
 Since 2024, she has served as Regional Coordinator for the Fellowship of Christian Councils in Southern Africa (FOCCISA) Health and Gender Justice Network (FHGJN), while maintaining active membership in the Directors Association.